Parth-Kapadia/Email-Classification-MLH/README.md

 "# Email-Classification-MLH"
 The project has two main modules.
 One is the testing based Flask Restful application for email classification.
 Whereas the other is producion based (Salesforce) Django Rest API.
+The third RASA approach was used initially for testing purposes

 The project can be overall broadly divided into three parts: